iamjacob97/iamjacob97/README.md

 - 👋 Hi, I’m @iamjacob97
 - 👀 I’m interested in building solutions to real-world problems using AI
-- 🌱 I’m currently learning Data Science< ML, AI
+- 🌱 I’m currently learning Data Science, ML, AI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at jacobabraham1997@gmail.com